 The Frist Art Museum is located on Broadway Street in downtown Nashville.
 It houses fine art from artists throughout Tennessee but also includes major national and international exhibitions. the museum has over 40,000 square feet of exhibition space, so you should allow sufficient time to view all of the fine pieces of art it houses.

-The Frist Art Museum isn’t just about viewing art.
-It also offers summer art camps, adult workshops, lectures, and other interesting activities.
+The Frist Art Museum also offers summer art camps, adult workshops, lectures, and other interesting activities.
 There’s something for everyone at this fantastic museum.
-The museum cafe even has a kid-friendly menu.
+Its cafe even has a kid-friendly menu.

 Okay, here’s the caveat about the cost.
 The Frist Art Museum is free for those who are 18 and under.
 Adults have to pay to enter (adulting stinks).
 The museum does, however, occasionally offer free family days.